 This includes fats from walnuts, chia seed, flax seed, fatty fish, dark chocolate, avocado, olives, olive oil, and so on.

 Rule 3: Less animal protein

-If you eat animal protein, substitute red meat with white meat (poultry, like chicken and turkey) and fatty fish when possible.
+If you eat animal protein, substitute red meat with white meat (chicken and turkey) and fatty fish when possible.

 However, there are specific foods that are very healthy and can slow down aging.
 These are foods like:

 1. Blue fruit: blueberries & blackberries

 You want to protect your brain against aging?
 Think blueberries!